gremarsl/CalculateFreeDays/README.md

 # Usage

 Call the CalcFreeDays.exe and pass two arguments.
+1. Option
+  'm' -> Calculate and show maximum number of consecutive free days in the calendar year 'f' -> Calculate and show total free days in the calendar year 'a' -> Calculate and show both options: f and m
-1. Year
+2. Year
-2. Number of your vacation days you have at the beginning of the year
+3. Number of your vacation days you have at the beginning of the year

 e.g.
-CalcFreeDays 2023 30
+>'CalcFreeDays.exe f 2023 30'
-"Calculate the number of free days for the year 2023 with 30 vacation days on 01.01.2023)
+"Calculate and show the number of free days for the year 2023 with 30 vacation days on 01.01.2023)

 # Build
-1. To build a standalone .exe run this command dotnet publish -r win10-x64 -p:PublishSingleFile=true
+1. To build a standalone .exe run this command
+   'dotnet publish -r win10-x64 -p:PublishSingleFile=true'
 2. Publish .exe and .pdb

 # Possible Improvements